php-amqplib/RabbitMqBundle/README.md

 ### Audit / Logging ###

 This was a requirement to have a traceability of messages received/published.
-In order to enable this you'll need to add "enable_logger" config to consumers or publishers.
+In order to enable this you'll need to add `enable_logger` config to consumers or publishers.

 ```yaml
 consumers: